AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

   - /split - start a game (mark in the BD as in progress)
     - pass in the game ID
     - return confirmation (status 200)
-  - /getNewHand - return 21 random tiles from a game to a player
+  - /getNewHand - return 21 random tiles from a game to a player (optional)
     - pass in the player ID and the game ID
     - return an array of 21 tiles (tile_id, letter)
   - /getNewTiles - return N random tiles from a game to a player